IAC2-Project/case-study/README.md

 ## Prerequisites

-- Windows 11 (Only tested on this version.
+- Windows 11 or Ubuntu 20.04 LTS (Only tested on these version.
 Other OS types and versions might also be fine.)
 - Google Chrome or Microsoft Edge browsers (only tested on these browsers.)
 - Docker Desktop (tested on v4.19.0)
 - __Stable__ Internet access.